kschang77/klingon-learner/README.md

 * heroku.com for demo app hosting and MySQL plugin
 * github for hosting the repo
 * and Klingon Language Institute (KLI.org) for logo and Klingon phrases.

+## Future Enhancements?

+* A "flash card" capability like "Anki"
+* A quiz
+* have the wording verified by KLI.org
+* Add pronouciations through a blob field for recording, and a audio player
+* ????

 ## Author